tarantool/doc/doc/book/replication/repl_leader_elect.rst

 request with a greater term arrives during this time period.
 Eventually, a leader is elected.

+If any unfinalized synchronous transactions are left from the previous leader, the new leader is finalises them automatically.

 All the non-leader nodes are called *followers*.
 The nodes that start a new election round are called *candidates*.
 The elected leader sends heartbeats to the non-leader nodes to let them know it is alive.
 So if there are no heartbeats